contentcowboys/Pong/README.md

 ## Database

-You can set your database settings in `app/confog.database.php`.
+You can set your database settings in `app/config/database.php`.
 There are two sets of database credentials, one for your local development environnement and one for your live server environnement.

 ### Databse ORM

-Pong uses Laravels ORM, you can find teh documentation here: [http://laravel.com/docs/queries](http://laravel.com/docs/queries)
+Pong uses Laravels ORM, you can find the documentation here: [http://laravel.com/docs/queries](http://laravel.com/docs/queries)

 #### Note